 Here is a comprehensive list of the most common ways companies bring in money and the current revenue trends in the publishing industry.

-While ad sales have always been the “bread and butter” revenue stream for print publications, there is ample opportunity to incorporate ads into online magazines and digital publications.
-In fact, over the last year, digital advertising has increased by 8.8% despite the industry’s overall revenue decreasing — and it’s clear why.
+While ad sales have always been the “bread and butter” revenue stream for print publications, there is ample opportunity to incorporate advertising into online magazines and digital publications.
+The global digital ad spend continues to grow, accounting for 67.4% of 2023’s total advertising — and it’s clear why.